rickhenderson/game-development-and-design/01-design/basic-gdd.md

 # A Basic Game Development Document

-I have been watching videos by [https://www.youtube.com/@stevelee_gamedev](Steve Lee) on game level design, after spending the past few months working with Unreal Engine.
+I have been watching videos by [Steve Lee](https://www.youtube.com/@stevelee_gamedev) on game level design, after spending the past few months working with Unreal Engine.

 Earlier today on Discord I was asked to help a user develop a game set in 3050, and he offered to send me the GDD.
 I had to first figure out what that was!
 But this lines up perfectly with two plans I have: